kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 ![Vigas](../../content/images/fake-accounts/family/Vigas%20brothers%20and%20sisters.png)

 - The younger brother in the pic looks like the man who came out of the tunnel and [blew at me in the face in March 2024](../../timeline/2024/march/13-end.md#wednesday-13th-march) right before I became convinced I was going to be murdered.
-- I'm not sure I have any more solid memories of this man at the conservatory.
+- I'm not sure I have any more solid memories of this man at the conservatory apart from him being the [one who met me outside the conservatory](../../timeline/2023/april.md#disclosing-child-sexual-abuse-to-the-trumpet-teacher) the class after I posted on X.
+- More may come now, of course.
 - The girl in this picture is very familiar, I don't know why yet.
 - I'm guessing everyone in Dénia and the Marina Alta region knows this man.